-Harryhausen’s work has a beauty sometimes muted in his later B&W films, where he was often forced to work around blah action cutaways and whatever stock shots could be rounded up.
-Did the great art director-turned film director Eugène Lourié call some or all of the shots?
-Or did he just stick to the live action?
+Harryhausen’s work has a beauty sometimes lacking in his later B&W films, where he was often forced to work around blah action cutaways and whatever stock shots could be rounded up.
+Did the great art director-turned film director Eugène Lourié call some or all of the shots, or did he just stick to the live action?
 I like to think that Lourié and Harryhausen collaborated, that the man who designed Children of Paradise appreciated Harryhausen’s special talent.
 Lourié would effectively remake this film twice.
 The derivative The Giant Behemoth is too budget-conscious, but 1961’s Gorgo is a lavish Technicolor production.
 In truth, The Beast was also partly remade in 1998 as Sony’s Godzilla.
 A plunderer of other people’s movies, Roland Emmerich lifts this film’s basic plot, right down to the idea of the military shooting big guns at the monster from the city’s rooftops.

 Seen anew, The Beast holds together very well, once it gets beyond the stock footage of the arctic atom test.
 (A monster buried in the arctic?
 Under the ice, it’s open ocean up there!)
-Seen in full resolution, Lourié’s sets even for the talking scenes are impressively designed and lit, and David Buttolph’s music score promises menace and spectacle right from the opening whirlpool.
-Anybody familiar with NYC will recognize that the Rhedosaurus emerges from the East River just below the Brooklyn Bridge, on docks now replaced by restaurants and shops for tourists.
+Seen in full resolution, even the sets for Lourié’s talking scenes are impressively designed and lit, and David Buttolph’s music score promises menace and spectacle right from the opening whirlpool.
+Anybody familiar with NYC will recognize that the Rhedosaurus emerges from the East River just below the Brooklyn Bridge, on docks now replaced with restaurants and shops for tourists.
 Much of the rampage is meant to take place around Wall Street in Manhattan’s tip, although the stock shots of Times Square being evacuated come from a Civil Defense exercise in November of 1951 — Detective Story is on a movie marquee.

 “What kind of sense does that make?
 Is sugar a rare cargo?